There are reasons for WHAT I do. I write because I feel I am.. a Writer.

 Sometimes my Lyme Disease does holds me back from doing things that I daydream of doing, like backpacking down the Nā Pali Coast.
 But I work really hard to try to experience as much as I can while balancing a chronic illness.
 So days when I get to sit down and write about traveling, read the adventures of other travelers around the world, and share the world with my readers, I don’t feel like I am missing anything.

 I want to go all the way with my life.
-Why I write is to show you that even though you might be shy, perhaps sick, or just not sure if you are brave enough, when you put your mind to overcoming what holds you back, you can even amaze yourself.
+Why I write is to show you that even though you might be shy, perhaps sick, or just not sure if you are brave enough, when you put your mind to overcome what holds you back, you can even amaze yourself.